aramisgithub/questpresentation/document.md

   is actually him.
 She tells him she moved their bed.
 He replies, correctly, that this would have been impossible, and all is returned to normal.

+# Archetypes

+## The Shadow

+- Odyssey has Poseidon, etc

+- The Shadow in Mulan is Shang Yu